 Through a joint working group with CESMII, USA, the UA Cloud Library is specified and developed.

-The UA Cloud Library makes it easier than ever to find, share, explore and use OPC UA information models by cloud and on-premises applications, end users and standardization bodies.
-Today, the UA Cloud Library contains over 70 OPC UA information models, created by both individual companies and international standards organizations, making the UA Cloud Library the world's largest library of standardized information models for the automation industry.
+find, share, explore and use OPC UA information models by cloud and on-premises applications, end users and standardization bodies.
+Today, the UA Cloud Library contains over 121 OPC UA information models, created by both individual companies and international standards organizations, making the UA Cloud Library the world's largest library of standardized information models for the automation industry.
 Access to the UA Cloud Library is free of charge and is available at uacloudlibrary.opcfoundation.org.